aimalz/justice/justice/datasets/README_bcolz.md

 </details>

  1. Get the magnet link and key file from your teammates.
+ 1. Especially if you're on a multi-user system, `chmod g-rwx,o-rwx <keyfile>`.
  1. Download the magnet link.
 Transmission (https://transmissionbt.com/) is a decent client for OS X and Linux if you need a recommendation.
 Press Ctrl+U and paste in the magnet link.